Ronnie Lozano, Program Chair and Associate Professor

 Megan Trad, Ph.D., MSRS., RT(T) received her Master of Science in Radiologic Science with a major in education in the radiologic sciences from Midwestern State University.
 She received her Ph.D. in Adult, Community, and Professional Education from Texas State University in 2012.
 Her doctoral work focused on the use of engaged scholarship as a teaching methodology to better equip radiation therapists to enter the professional workforce.
 Since then, she has published extensively on the topic of engaged scholarship and other innovative teaching methodologies, as well as identifying deficits in learning among university aged students on the topics of cancer prevention, detection, and screening.
 Dr. Trad is credentialed by the American Registry of Radiologic Technologists, licensed by the Texas Department of State Health Services, and holds CPR certification for both adults and infants.
-She has authored multiple chapters in two editions of the mainstream radiation therapy textbook, Principles and practice of radiation therapy: Practical applications.
-St. Louis, Mo: Mosby-Year Book Inc. Dr. Trad is Vice Chairman of the editorial review board for the American Society of Radiologic Technologists journal: Radiation Therapist.
+She is a named editor in the 5th edition of Washington and Leaver's Principles and Practice of Radiation Therapy and authored five chapters within the textbook.
+Dr. Trad is the Chair of the editorial review board for the American Society of Radiologic Technologists journal: Radiation Therapist.
 She serves as an associate editor for the Journal of Medical Imaging and Radiation Sciences, as well as an accreditation site visitor for the JRCERT.
 She was acknowledged as a Texas State Rising Star in 2010, as well as educator of the year in 2011 by the Association of Educators in Imaging and Radiologic Sciences.

 Trina L. Dillard, Virtual Simulation and Electronic Systems Education Coordinator